Introduction to Secure Coding Guide

 Designing Secure Helpers and Daemons describes how to design helper applications in ways that are conducive to privilege separation.

-In addition, the appendix Security Development Checklists provides a convenient list of tasks that you should perform before shipping an application, and the appendix Third-Party Software Security Guidelines provides a list of guidelines for third-party applications bundled with OS X.
+The appendix Security Development Checklists provides a convenient list of tasks that you should perform before shipping an application, while the appendix Third-Party Software Security Guidelines provides a list of guidelines for third-party applications bundled with macOS.

 See Viega and McGraw, Building Secure Software, Addison Wesley, 2002; for a general discussion of secure programming, especially as it relates to C programming and writing scripts.

-See Wheeler, Secure Programming for Linux and Unix HOWTO, available at http://www.dwheeler.com/secure-programs/; for discussions of several types of security vulnerabilities and programming tips for UNIX-based operating systems, most of which apply to OS X.
+See Wheeler, Secure Programming HOWTO, available at http://www.dwheeler.com/secure-programs/; for discussions of several types of security vulnerabilities and programming tips for UNIX-based operating systems, most of which apply to macOS.

 See Cranor and Garfinkel, Security and Usability: Designing Secure Systems that People Can Use, O’Reilly, 2005; for information on writing user interfaces that enhance security.

-For documentation of security-related application programming interfaces (APIs) for OS X (and iOS, where noted), see the following Apple documents:
+For documentation of security-related application programming interfaces (APIs), see the following documents:

 For information about security in web application design, visit http://www.owasp.org/.